 In place of side effect-riddled sleep-enhancing drugs, the doctors at Whitaker Wellness prescribe a number of safe, effective sleep aids such as L-theanine, valerian, and melatonin.
 These natural substances provide a sense of calm relaxation that helps patients fall asleep and stay asleep throughout the night.
 Better yet, these natural sleep aids are non-habit forming so they are safe for regular use and they won’t leave you feeling groggy when you wake up.

 Exercise is a great therapy for insomnia.
 Provided that you don’t exercise just before bedtime—which keeps some people awake—regular workouts relieve mental and physical tension and stress and improve sleep.
-The exercise physiologist at the Whitaker Wellness Institute can design an exercise program that fits your current state of health, schedule, and activity preferences.
-Of course, yoga, relaxation routines, and other stress- and anxiety-busters are also recommended.
+Yoga, relaxation routines, and other stress- and anxiety-busters are also recommended.